popphp/docs/user_guide/mvc.rst

 -----

 The ``popphp/pop-view`` component provides the functionality for creating and rendering views.
-The topic views will be covered more in-depth in the next seciont of the user guide, `Views`_.
+The topic of views will be covered more in-depth in the next section of the user guide, `Views`_.
 But for now, know that the view component supports both file-based templates and string or stream-based templates.
 Data can be pushed into and retrieved from a view object and a template can be set in which the data will be rendered.
 A basic example would be: